isomerpages/ura-mbsc2020/_events/1-celebrate-in-the-city.md

       <b>Christmas at Art Science Museum <font color="red"> (FULL)</font></b>
       <br>30 November 2019-5 January 2020
       <br>
       <br>Celebrate this festive season with a special interactive installation in Future World: Where Art Meets Science - Sketch Christmas!
 Colour a building, a car or Santa Claus and watch them magically come to life in a fictitious Christmas town with local landmarks like ArtScience Museum, the Merlion and the Singapore Flyer.
-Tap Santa and watch him deliver presents!
       <br><a href="www.marinabaysands.com/artsciencemuseum">Click here to find out more.</a>
     </td>
 </tr>